About this listing

 This is a truly unique mountain home, for travelers who want to experience the spirit of a bygone age.

 The Cabin was built in 1870 to house a family during the days of the local Gold Rush, which featured such legendary characters as "Lucky Baldwin."

 After the paydirt ran out, the Gold Rush Cabin became the homestead of a Swiss woman, who bought it for $25 and called it home from 1915 until 1988.

-Based on the listings at the Old Houses website, this is the oldest wooden building in Southern California.
+According to the listings at the Old Houses website, this appears to be the oldest wooden building in Southern California.

 Now it's ready for guests.